February 1, 2022 Update #1

 - * We anticipate that a level of pre-screening and preparations will be necessary and expected of all campers coming to Edge Camp this summer

-Differences at Camp in 2021
+Differences at Camp

 - * Camp White Pine has invested in two extra-large outdoor event tents to create additional, widely spaced eating areas.